 Julie Kraft, Senior Consultant, Frank N. Magid Associates

-Jillian Petrus, Consulting Associate, Frank N. Magid Associates
+Jillian Love, Consulting Associate, Frank N. Magid Associates

 David Schwartz, PhD Student, School of Journalism and Mass Communication, and journalist